algolia/docsearch/docs/src/config-file.md

 ### `min_indexed_level` _Optional_

 The default value is `0`.
-By increasing it, you can chose to not index some records if they don't have enough `lvlX` matching.
-For example, with a `min_indexed_level: 2`, the scraper only index temporary records having at least `lvl0`, `lvl1` and `lvl2` set.
+By increasing it, you can choose not to index some records if they don't have enough `lvlX` matching.
+For example, with a `min_indexed_level: 2`, the scraper only indexes temporary records having at least `lvl0`, `lvl1` and `lvl2` set.
 You can [find out more details about this strategy in this section][5].